DaRealNim/Visulog/README.md

   - number of lines or characters added/deleted/changed
   - number of commits
   - number of merge commits
+  - number of commits per branch
-- analyze the variations of these indicators in time: for instance sum then in a week, compute a daily average or an average in a sliding window, ...
+- analyze the variations of these indicators in time: average between two commits
 - visualize the indicators as charts (histograms, pie charts, etc.) embedded in a generated web page.

 ## Already existing similar tools